 Synopsis

-With a razor-sharp opening and an explosive finale, this is a page-turning exploration of race, digital culture, belonging, and the hostility of societies that are supposed to protect us.
+This is a page-turning exploration of race, digital culture, belonging, and the hostility of societies that are supposed to protect us.
 Written with bite but also with surprising tenderness, Jackson Alone asks complex questions about how we see ourselves and how we see others, as well as what it really means to get revenge.

-With a razor-sharp opening and an explosive finale, this is a page-turning exploration of race, digital culture, belonging, and the hostility of societies that are supposed to protect us.
+This is a page-turning exploration of race, digital culture, belonging, and the hostility of societies that are supposed to protect us.
 Written with bite but also with surprising tenderness, Jackson Alone asks complex questions about how we see ourselves and how we see others, as well as what it really means to get revenge.

 Details